 Provide supervisor with systems and computing file access - Be sure your supervisor can access computer files (provide password if necessary) and voice mail (provide access code).
 Update your voice mail message to advise callers of your status and a number to call for assistance.

 Provide updated contact information - Update address in Employee Self-Service (ESS) to ensure you receive your final W-2 form and final pay check if you are not on direct deposit.
-If you are moving to another department, should update you directory information through ESS.
+If you are moving to another department, update your directory information through ESS.